agonzalezro/github-colorify/README.md

 TODO
 ----
 - Add MOAAAAAAAAAAARRR nice colors!
-- Add screenshot to the README.
 - Improve the CSS applied a little bit.
-- Persist the colors with some local storage.
+- Add a button to remove previous cache of colors.
 - Allow configuration for the "seen" projects background color.
 - Allow configuration for the list of colors.
 - Calculate the color instead set a random one?